dwdas9/home/articles/Misc/Spark_To_ADLS/Part1-spark_to_ADLS.md

      apt-get update && apt-get install -y wget
      ```

--  **Download ADLS-related JARs and copy to SPARK_HOME/jars folder**
+-  **Download Hadoop ADLS JARs**

-   - Run the following command in terminal to download the hadoop jars for Spark-ADLS connection:
+    - I've downloaded and placed the jars [here](Hadoop_Azure_Jars.zip).
+Download and copy it to a desired location.

-    > The command will download the jars to your home directory
+    - Alternatively, run the command below to download jars to your home directory

      ```bash
     cd ~